Weak ergodic theorem for Markov chains without invariant countably additive measures: Markov operators

-Moreover, $\tilde A$ is topologically adjoint to the operator $T$ of Definition 2.2, i.e. $T^{*}=\tilde A$ with $B^{*}(X,\Sigma)=ba(X,\Sigma)$.}
+Moreover, $\tilde A$ is topologically adjoint to the operator $T$ of Definition 2.2, i.e., $T^{*}=\tilde A$ with $B^{*}(X,\Sigma)=ba(X,\Sigma)$.}

-{\bf Definition 2.3} [8].
-We call the extension $\tilde A$ of the Markov operator $\tilde A$ of Theorem 2.1 the {\bf finitely additive extension of $\bf A$}.
+We call the extension $\tilde A$ of the Markov operator $A$ the {finitely additive extension of $A$}.
 Like $A$, we call $\tilde A$ a {\it Markov operator}.
 Below, we often identify $\tilde A$ and $A$ without specifying their domains of definition.

 Suppose that $\mu_{0} \in ba(X,\Sigma)$ is such that $\mu_{0} \ge 0$ and $\|\mu_{0}\|=\mu_{0}(X)=1, \; \text{\rm i.e.} \; \mu_{0} \in S_{ba}$.
 Then $\tilde A$ generates the sequence of finitely additive measures $\mu_{n}= \tilde A \mu_{n-1}= {\tilde A}^{n} \mu_{0} \in ba(X,\Sigma), \; n=1,2,\ldots$.
 Following our ideology, such an iterative process can be treated as a countably additive MC extended to the space of finitely additive measures.